Man charged with hate crime after daylight assault in Manhattan - Local News 8

 Man charged with hate crime after daylight assault in Manhattan

-A man from Miami has been arrested and charged with assault as a hate crime after he allegedly assaulted a 65-year-old man in Midtown Manhattan on Monday, according to New York Police Sgt.
+A man from Miami has been arrested and charged with assault as a hate crime after he allegedly punched and kicked a 65-year-old man in midtown Manhattan on Monday, according to New York Police Sgt.
 Lee Jones.

 The suspect, Steven Jorge, 28, also allegedly yelled “F*** you, Jew,” at the victim, Jones said.
 The incident occurred in the vicinity of East 41st Street and 3rd Avenue, about two blocks away from Grand Central Terminal.